10,000+ sign-ups

 The experience was designed to sit within the FIFA World Cup, a tournament that engaged over 5 billion people worldwide.
-Clear value framing, simplified flows, and familiar mechanics ensured football fans could quickly understand and engage, even amid intense competition for attention.

-Approachable by design
+approachable by design

-Approachable by design
+approachable by design

 By grounding the experience in familiar gaming and prediction patterns, the design invited participation from users with little or no exposure to digital ownership models.
-Progressive disclosure allowed users to engage immediately, while deeper mechanics remained optional rather than obstructive.

 In a nutshell